Humanoid Robots Seminar Abstract, Report

 7. Research and Development: Humanoid robots are valuable in research and development, helping scientists and engineers understand human movement, behavior, and cognition.
 They contribute to advancements in robotics, artificial intelligence, and related fields.

 8. Collaboration with Humans: Humanoids can work alongside humans in collaborative environments, enhancing productivity in industries like manufacturing.
-With advanced sensors and safety features, they can operate safely alongside human workers.
+They can operate safely alongside human workers with advanced sensors and safety features.

 9. Customer Service: Humanoid robots can be deployed in customer service roles, handling tasks like answering queries, providing information, and assisting customers in various industries, including retail, hospitality, and banking.